 You are no doubt eager to adopt one of our DVGRR dogs, but we strongly discourage you from signing up for “anyone” just to be sure you are matched with a dog… any dog.
-Sometimes people come to Meet & Greet Days and just don’t “connect” with any of the dogs available that day.
+Sometimes people come to Monthly Open House events and just don’t “connect” with any of the dogs available that day.
 That’s perfectly okay and not unusual.
 While you will be disappointed of course, it is far better to wait for the right match to come along.
 Remember, you are making a lifetime commitment to the dog; it shouldn’t be a casual decision.

 Yes, “Pap’s Place,” our on-site retail store, will be open, as will “BLT’s,” which serves snacks and drinks.
 All proceeds from the store and snack bar directly benefit our rescued DVGRR dogs, so we encourage you to shop for any toys, leashes, or dog-related items you may need while visiting Golden Gateway.

 No. We are required to protect the identities of our adopters and children that may be in attendance as well as the dogs in our program.
-For that reason, we may not allow anyone who attends Meet & Greet to take photos.
+For that reason, we may not allow anyone who attends the Monthly Open House to take photos.
 Photography is only allowed by DVGRR staff.

 We’d LOVE to match every qualified applicant with a dog at each of our monthly events, but the reality is that there are typically more applicants than dogs.
 Thus, some people will leave disappointed — and we know how strong an emotion that can be.

 Remember that in some cases we have only made a tentative match for the dog, dependent on the dog being compatible with other dogs in the adopter’s family.
 If the “dog match” does not work out, we will likely contact another person on that dog’s list… which could be you!
-In addition, we do schedule individual appointments with adopters in between the monthly Meet & Greet events if there is a dog that appears to be a good prospective match for that family.
+In addition, we do schedule individual appointments with adopters in between the Monthly Open House events if there is a dog that appears to be a good prospective match for that family.

-Continue to watch our website, advise our Adoption Manager of any dogs you may be interested in, and plan to come back for next month’s Meet & Greet.
+Continue to watch our website, advise our Adoption Manager of any dogs you may be interested in, and plan to come back for the next Monthly Open House.
 Thank you for your support and your willingness to provide a forever home for a displaced DVGRR dog!